Erikvv/array-slicing-cpp/README.md

         int index;
         cin>> index;
+         /* 5 is the lenght, index is the start index
-         /* afaik no other way to do this than with a copy
+          * afaik no other way to do this than with a copy
           * (or pointer, i might add a method for that)
           * throws std::range_error if it exceeds the bounds of the parent array */ auto test = slice<5>(haystack,index);